How to Fix Slow Upload Speed On Spectrum?

 Too often, the cause of slow speed is evident.
 You must have heard of some of them already.
 As mainstream as they seem, these are quick fixes for slow upload troubles.
 Before looking at the solutions, start with the good old speed test.

-To perform a speed test, make sure you stop all Internet activities on the device.
+To perform an internet speed test, make sure you stop all Internet activities on the device.
 It’s best to close all current tabs as well.
 Follow these steps:

 - Visit a reliable speed testing site such as SpeedTest.net.